How to File for an Extension of State Taxes

 To get help estimating your taxes, use TurboTax Online.

-Step 4: Submit your return by October extension deadline
+Step 4: Submit your return by the extension deadline

-In most cases, your state tax return is due by October 15 if you take advantage of a six-month extension.
+In most cases, your state tax return is due by October 15 after you file for an extension.
 However, if you fail to file a complete return by this date, your state may charge you penalties just for filing your return late.